best-training-management-software-systems

 Cons: Certificates and customer portal tools are only available with Professional and Enterprise plans.

-Pricing: Options start with a Simple Plan at ÂŁ74 per month (paid annually), a Professional Plan at ÂŁ131 per month, and an Enterprise Plan at ÂŁ176 per month.
+Pricing: Options start with a Simple Plan at $105 per month (paid annually), a Professional Plan at $179 per month, and an Enterprise Plan at $240 per month. eLearning authoring and delivery is available for $99/month.

 5. eLoomi

-Leveraging the blended learning and instructor-led learning tools, you and your team can easily schedule online learning events, automate webinar invites, and generate attendance reports.
-You can also scale your training programmes with ready-to-go learning and onboarding paths.
+eLoomi is a user-friendly learning platform that combines the LMS features with a learning experience platform.
+Using blended learning and instructor-led learning tools, you can easily schedule online learning events, automate webinar invites, and generate attendance reports.
+You can also scale training programmes with ready-to-go learning and onboarding paths.

 Pros: Easy to use and dynamic user experience.